-The price of a Share is calculated by reference to the Net Asset Value of the Subfund to which it relates.
-The Net Asset Value per Share of a Sub-fund is currently calculated at 12 noon (London time) (this being the Valuation Point) on each Dealing Day.
+The price of a Share is calculated by reference to the Net Asset Value of the Company.
+The Net Asset Value per Share of the Company is currently calculated at 12 noon (London time) (this being the Valuation Point) on each Dealing Day.